 We consume dal with roti and rice almost every day for our regular meals.
 But, there is so much more that you can do with the humble lentils.
 Not just regular dal, you can make many interesting meals and snacks with lentils that are delicious and easy to make as well.
 So, fill your diet with more of proteins and fibre, as we present to you some great dal-based recipes ideas that are a must try.

 Here's All That You Can Prepare With Dal In Your High Protein Diet:

 The yummy desi breakfast staple is a storehouse of protein too.
 Moong dal is said to be the most enriched in protein, as compared to other dals.
-Did you know that 100 grams of moong dal has about 24 grams of protein?
-Chilla is a pancake like dish that is enjoyed standalone or with pickle.
+Did you know that 100 grams of moong dal have about 24 grams of protein?
+Chilla is a pancake-like dish that is enjoyed standalone or with pickle.
 To make sure you chilla is more weight-loss friendly, make sure you keep the oil content low.

 Dal shorba is a yummy dal-based soup that is an intrinsic part of any quintessential North Indian spread.
 Shorba is usually very filling.
 And since the water content of the dish is so high, you end up saving many calories too.